protontypes/LibreSelery/README.md

 ## Features

 * **Transparent** payout of GitHub project contributors with every push you make to your main (master) branch.
-* Minimal changes to your GitHub project shown in the [`seleryexample`](https://github.com/protontypes/seleryexample) to adapt LibreSelery with just a view steps.
+* Minimal changes to your GitHub project shown in the [seleryexample](https://github.com/protontypes/seleryexample) to adapt LibreSelery with just a view steps.
-* Detailed [`transaction history`](https://github.com/protontypes/libreselery/wiki/Transaction-History) is regenerated in your github wiki every time you run LibreSelery.
+* Detailed [transaction history](https://github.com/protontypes/libreselery/wiki/Transaction-History) is regenerated in your github wiki every time you run LibreSelery.
-* **User defined payout configuration** by the [`selery.yml`](https://github.com/protontypes/libreselery/blob/master/selery.yml).
+* **User defined payout configuration** by the [selery.yml](https://github.com/protontypes/libreselery/blob/master/selery.yml).
-* Dependency scanning for most languages to **even include developers of your dependencies** using [`Libraries.io`](https://libraries.io/).
+* Dependency scanning for most languages to **even include developers of your dependencies** using [Libraries.io](https://libraries.io/).
 * The money is distributed via Coinbase.
 Other payment methods like Uphold are currently work in progress.
-* Donators can see transparent payout logs in the [`public GitHub Action`](https://github.com/protontypes/libreselery/actions?query=workflow%3Alibreselery).
+* Donators can see transparent payout logs in [GitHub Action](https://github.com/protontypes/libreselery/actions?query=workflow%3Alibreselery).
-* Self-hosted [`Donation Website`](https://github.com/protontypes/libreselery/wiki/Donation) for secure donations is automatically stored in the Wiki of your repository.
+* Self-hosted [donation website](https://github.com/protontypes/libreselery/wiki/Donation) for secure donations is automatically stored in the Wiki of your repository.
 * Simulate the money distribution for your repository without actually transferring money to see how the money would be distributed.
 * Automated statistic generation on how much money was paid out to which contributor.
 * Splitting Strategies:
    - full_split - All contributors receive a payout according to their weight.
-   - random_split - X contributors are randomly picked using the weight as probabilty.
+   - random_split - X contributors are randomly picked using the weight as probability.

 <a href="https://asciinema.org/a/353518">